Retirement Day

 Question: What is a GIC?

-Answer: A GIC is generally described to be a term deposit with a Canadian bank, trust company, credit union or caisse populaire.
-The term can be anywhere from a 30 day term to a term of 5 years.
+Answer: A GIC is generally described to be a term deposit with a Canadian bank, trust company, credit union or Caisse populaire.
+The term can be anywhere from a 30 day term to a term of 5 years (sometimes longer).
 The “G” in GIC stands for “guaranteed” but guaranteed by whom?
-With one significant exception, in the case of an insolvency of a financial institution, almost all GICs in Canada have a government depositor protection program.
+In the case of an insolvency of the financial institution that issued the GIC, GICs in Canada have a depositor protection program.
 For example, the Canadian Deposit Insurance Corporation (CDIC) is the federal government agency responsible for chartered banks and trust companies in Canada.
 In the case of insolvency/bankruptcy, the government agency ensures that eligible GIC investors are paid their full principle (up to certain maximum limits) along with any accrued interest owing.
-The one exception?
-In the Province of Manitoba, GICs issued by Manitoba-based credit unions have a depositor protection plan however it is not backed by government as there is no affiliation with any provincial government agency.
-However, here in the province of Ontario, GICs issued by credit unions are covered.
-As per DICO’s website: “DICO’s (Deposit Insurance Corporation of Ontario) role is to protect depositors of Ontario credit unions and caisses populaires from loss of their deposits.
-Deposit insurance is part of a comprehensive depositor protection program for all Ontario credit unions which is backed by provincial legislation.”

 Question: How are deposit brokers and advisors paid? *Are GIC finder’s fees a referral fee or a commission?

 Answer: Both!
-In speaking at great length with one of the founding fathers of the GIC deposit brokerage industry many years ago (sadly, now long gone) he described “agency agreements“as formal referral arrangements he personally made at each bank or trust company.
-I believe the first referral arrangement he made was with Morgan Trust in Toronto - late ‘70’s.
-The founder described mutual fund remuneration as commissions and GIC remuneration (to the dealer) were considered to be finder’s fees or referral fees.
-I believe that things haven’t changed since the 1970’s and banks and other financial institutions still pay finder’s fees or referral fees derived from GIC business to either the adviser’s head office or for smaller firms – directly to the deposit broker.
+In speaking at great length with one of the early pioneers of the GIC deposit brokerage industry (Ross Dixon) many years ago (sadly, now long gone) he described “agency agreements“ as formal referral arrangements he personally made at each bank or trust company.
+I believe the first referral arrangement he made was with Morgan Trust in Toronto - in the late ‘70’s.
+The founder described mutual fund remuneration as commissions except GIC remuneration were considered to be finder’s fees or referral fees.
+I believe that things haven’t changed since the 1970’s and banks and other financial institutions still pay finder’s fees or referral fees derived from GIC business to either the adviser’s head office or for smaller firms – directly to the broker.
 Therefore an advisor can claim that he is earning GIC fees directly or is being paid a GIC commission from his head office.
-In the regulatory world it is said that there are very important differences between the definition of a commission versus the definition of a fee.
+In the regulatory world it is said that there are very important differences between the definition of a commission versus the definition of a referral fee.
 GICs can have both fees or commissions.
 Sorry about that - apologies to securities lawyers everywhere!

 Question: What is the history of the deposit brokerage business in Canada?